wearecodets/project-starter/README.md

-# project-starter
-🎯  Start your project here
+# 🎯  Start your project here